Extreme events in dynamical systems and random walkers: A review: Introduction

 But, the study of extreme events is not limited within the confined regime of the isolated dynamical system.
 Extreme events are noticed in coupled systems connected via different coupling functions.
-Researchers are focused on collective behaviors \cite{boccaletti2002synchronization,pikovsky2003synchronization,rakshit2018synchronization} in coupled chaotic systems within the last three decades.
+Researchers focus on collective behaviors \cite{boccaletti2002synchronization,pikovsky2003synchronization,rakshit2018synchronization} in coupled chaotic systems within the last three decades.
 Investigation of extreme events leads to a new path of exploration in coupled dynamical systems.
 Here, extreme events emerge due to instability of synchronization manifold \cite{mendoza2004convective}.
-The trajectories being repelled by the unstable objects such as saddle point or saddle orbit of synchronization manifold, ultimately comes back to the invariant manifold \cite{josic1998invariant}, creating finite-size, short-lived, intermittent excursion away from the attractor.
-This phenomena is known as {\it attractor bubbling} \cite{ashwin1994bubbling,heagy1994characterization,heagy1995desynchronization}.
-The factors responsible for generating instability of synchronization manifold are systems heterogeneity or slight presence of noise or in some cases both.
-It causes on-off intermittent bursts \cite{ding1997stability} in the transverse direction of synchronization manifold, and these bursts may be reported as extreme events in coupled system \cite{cavalcante2013predictability}.
+The trajectories being repelled by the unstable objects such as saddle point or saddle orbit of synchronization manifold, ultimately comes back to the invariant manifold \cite{josic1998invariant}, creating finite-size, short-lived, intermittent excursion away from that invariant manifold.
+This phenomenon is known as {\it attractor bubbling} \cite{ashwin1994bubbling,heagy1994characterization,heagy1995desynchronization}.
+The factors responsible for generating instability of synchronization manifold are systems' heterogeneity or presence of noise or in some cases both.
+It causes on-off intermittent bursts \cite{ding1997stability} along the transverse direction of the synchronization manifold, and these bursts may be reported as extreme events in the coupled system \cite{cavalcante2013predictability}.
 Imperfect phase synchronization \cite{zaks1999alternating,park1999phase} and instability of antiphase spike and burst synchronization \cite{wang2008bursting} are also found to be responsible for generating extreme events \cite{ansmann2013extreme,karnatak2014route,mishra2018dragon}.